WhaleOTE/RealmEye-Character-Delogger/README.md

     5. Sends a logout POST request to RealmEye using your current session cookie for verification
     6. Sends another login POST request to RealmEye and repeats.

-Want to keep your RealmEye page fully public, but don't want characters and fame history to update?
+Want to keep your RealmEye page fully public, but don't want your characters and fame history to update?

 ## Requirements